n2geoff/testit/README.md

 ### Features

-- Works in the Browser
+- Designed for the Browser
-- Works with CommonJS (aka NodeJS)
+- Works with NodeJS
-- *Barely* over a 100 lines
+- *Under* a 100 lines
 - Single File
 - No Dependicies
 - 2kb footprint (*before gzip*)